daveih/new_world_paper/README.md

-# new_world_paper
+# A New World Paper
+## Purpose
-A discussion paper on a new way of working
+A small repo holding the New World discussion paper
+## Licence
+Please note the licence file.